milonmaze/privacy-terms-observatory/about.linkedin.com/transparency/government-requests-report.md

 2016
 2015
 2014
-2013
-Requests [1]	391
+Requests [1]	386
-Accounts subject to requests	2,636
+Accounts subject to requests	2,053
-Requests for which LinkedIn provided some data	80% Subpoenas [2]	77%
+Requests for which LinkedIn provided some data	83% Subpoenas [2]	76%
-Search warrants [3]	7%
+Search warrants [3]	6%
-Court orders [4]	15%
+Court orders [4]	17%
 Other [5]	1%
-National security letters received [6]	0-499
-National security letters (accounts subject to request)
-	0-499
-FISA requests [6]	0-499
-Requests [1]	327
-Accounts subject to requests	1,114
-Requests for which LinkedIn provided some data	81% Subpoenas [2]	76%
-Search warrants [3]	10%
-Court orders [4]	14%
-Other [5]	<1%
 National security letters received [6]	0-499
 National security letters (accounts subject to request)
 	0-499